-For this post, we will talk about the different types of bezels.
+Let’s talk about the different types of bezels.
 But just before we proceed to that, let us first clarify what a bezel is.
 The watch bezel is simply the rim of the watch cover.
-Most are made of stainless steel as it is a versatile material, although there are also some that are made of ceramic for reinforced durability or of aluminum for budget watches.
-Watch bezels may also be plain, decorated, or numbered; some are also stationary while others may be rotated depending on their functions.
-To better understand these differences, here are the different types of bezel.
+Many bezels are stainless steel, but they can be ceramic for reinforced durability or aluminum for budget watches.
+While some watchmakers add a bezel for aesthetic reasons, a bezel is primarily designed for function.

 Types Of Watch Bezels

 Another type of bezel to measure or track time is the decimal bezel.
-It has a scale that’s divided into 100 parts to aid its wearer in the decimal conversion of time, specifically for industrial and scientific timing operations.
+It has a scale divided into 100 parts to aid its wearer in the decimal conversion of time, specifically for industrial and scientific timing operations.
 Decimal bezels usually come with a chronograph function to accurately measure and translate time.

 GMT/World Time Bezel